matthiasdemuzere/w2w/JOSS/paper.md

 * _Step 1: Remove the default urban land cover_

 The default urban land cover from MODIS is replaced with the dominant surrounding vegetation category, as is done in @Li2020.
 This procedure affects WRF's parameters LU_INDEX, LANDUSEF and GREENFRAC.
 LU_INDEX is selected as the dominant category from the $nlus$ (default = 45) nearest grid points (excluding ocean, urban and lakes).
-LANDUSEF and GREENFRAC are calculated as the mean over all grid points with that category among the $nlus$ nearest points. **@DANIEL: CORRECT??**
+LANDUSEF and GREENFRAC are calculated as the mean over all grid points with that category among the $nlus$ nearest points. **@ DANIEL: CORRECT??**

 Resulting output: **geo_em.d0X_NoUrban.nc**

 * _Step 2: Define the LCZ-based urban extent_

 LCZ-based impervious fraction values (FRC_URB2D, available from `LCZ_UCP_default.csv`) are assigned to the original 100 m resolution LCZ map, and are aggregated to the WRF resolution.
-Areas with FRC_URB2D < 0.2 ($frc$) are currently considered non-urban **@ANDREA - ADD SMALL SENTENCE TO STATE WHY THAT IS**.
+Areas with FRC_URB2D < 0.2 ($frc$) are currently considered non-urban **@ ANDREA - ADD SMALL SENTENCE TO STATE WHY THAT IS**.
 The FRC_URB2D field is also used to mask all other urban parameter fields, so that their extent is consistent.

 Resulting output: **geo_em.d0X_LCZ_extent.nc**